 Sometimes, companies tend to lack the right resources, skills, infrastructure, or workforce in their daily operations.
-This is especially true with regards to startups and small businesses, sometimes it can stem from insufficiencies when it comes to funds.
+This is especially true for startups and small businesses, sometimes it can stem from insufficiencies when it comes to funds.

-These challenges may also arise to medium and large sized corporations.
-In countries like Germany, they experience gaps in terms of IT manpower as the country does not have enough IT professionals within the country.
+These challenges may also arise for medium and large-sized corporations across the globe.
+In countries like Germany, companies experience gaps in terms of IT manpower as the country does not have enough IT professionals within the region.

-As a solution to these organization dilemmas, companies turn to outsourcing or insourcing.
+As a solution to these organization dilemmas, firms turn to outsourcing and insourcing practices.

 Outsourcing vs insourcing: Defining both terms

-What people need to know is that, throughout the years, companies have practiced various ways to distribute parts of their work to aid with their development.
-This is also as a result of the ever changing business landscape of the entire business industry.
+Through the years, companies have performed various ways of farming out parts of their work to aid with their development.
+Outsourcing vs insourcing are the two resulting business process practices of the ever-changing landscapes of the entire market industry.

-Both outsourcing and insourcing serve as viable solutions for organizations to source out third parties to help with their operations.
+Both outsourcing and insourcing serve as viable solutions for organizations in terms of sourcing out third parties to help with their day-to-day operations.

 What is outsourcing?

-Outsourcing is when a company farms out a part or several parts of their daily tasks or projects to a third party.
-The outsourcing services have continuously evolved over the years – from manufacturing services, customer service, IT services, marketing and finance.
+Outsourcing is when a company farms out a part or several parts of its daily tasks or projects to a third-party vendor or outsourcing company.

-Further, outsourcing has its own classifications according to the specific location where the outsourced tasks will be transferred.
+There are three classifications of outsourcing.
+These three are according to the geographic locations where the outsourced tasks will be transferred.

 Offshore outsourcing is when outsourcing providers are based in another country that is far away from the company’s geographical location.
 One example for this is when a US company offshores IT services in India or in the Philippines per se.

-Nearshoring is when companies contract out services to outsourcing vendors that are also in another country but commonly within the same continent.
+Nearshoring is when companies contract out services to outsourcing vendors that are also in another.
+But unlike offshoring, an outsourcing provider is normally located in a country within the same continent.

 In most cases, locations may only have a few hours of time zone differences.
-Due to the proximity, travelling in between locations is less of a hassle.
+Due to the proximity, traveling in between locations is less of a hassle.

-Also known as domestic outsourcing, this strategy is the process where companies outsource to third parties that are within the same country.
+Onshore outsourcing is also known as domestic outsourcing.
+This outsourcing process refers to companies that outsource to third parties within the same country.

 What is insourcing?

-Employees that are given the opportunity to partake in the task or project may also have the chance to be deployed on other projects.
+The insourcing process takes occurs when the internal team that is given the opportunity to partake in the task or new project may also have the chance to be deployed on other projects.

 Outsourcing vs insourcing: Advantages of outsourcing